-Personalization is the newest word because when you’re marketing a new product, new words are needed and right wording is everything.
-If you’re thinking that there’s personal about personalization, you’re right; it sounds just like the fresh corporate jargon it is.
-It’s mildly creepy.
+Personalization is the newest word because when you’re marketing a new product, new words are needed and the right wording is everything.
+If you’re thinking that there’s personal about personalization, you’re right; it sounds just like the fresh corporate jargon it is… mildly creepy.
 It’s about as personalized as having your own name on an identical bottle of coke.

-There are plenty of people throwing personalization into whatever soup they’re selling.
+There are plenty of people throwing personalization into whatever soup they’re selling right now.
 There are graphic charts showing why personalization is better than those close, already over-commodified words like differentiation and individualization.
 (This chart by Barbara Bray and Kathleen McClaskey explains how personalization is the new jam that is better than the old jam.)
 Personalization is going hard.
 You can expect that it will shake like salt into whatever new newness is coming for your classroom or your child’s classroom.
-And… sooner or later, if you pay attention, you might notice that not everyone is using personalization in the same way.
+Sooner or later, if you pay attention, you might notice that not everyone is using personalization in the same way.

 One Kind of Personalization